DerReparator/sternengeschichten-graph/README.md

 brew install graphviz
 ```

-4. Run the `sternengeschichten_graph.py` script which can take a very long time!
+4. Run the `sternengeschichten_graph.py` script which **can take a very long time**!

-5. For actual visualization, you need to execute `visualization.py`to draw a graph from a folder containing `*.links`files.
+5. For actual visualization, you need to execute `visualization.py` to draw a graph from a folder containing `*.links` files.

 ## For developers